needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 using Unity.Entities;
 using Unity.NetCode;

-// Create a custom bootstrap which enables auto connect.
+// Create a custom bootstrap, which enables auto-connect.
 // The bootstrap can also be used to configure other settings as well as to
 // manually decide which worlds (client and server) to create based on user input [UnityEngine.Scripting.Preserve]